 Simple Research Projects

 Once your students have a good understanding of nonfiction and informational text it’s time to do some simple research projects.
 Animals are one of the best topics for students to research.
 In my school, first grade visits the zoo in the spring, so I usually do a zoo animal project with them.
-All of these templates can be found in my I Can Research – Zoo Animals pack.

 I start my ready to research projects by explaining to students that they will be looking up facts about a zoo animal.
 I will remind them that they are looking up facts (an elephant has a trunk or a cheetah runs fast).
 They will not be writing an opinion (penguins are cute).
 I found that this cannot be reinforced too often.
 Then I will show them the research pages they will be filling out.
 I will display a page on the SmartBoard and model how to fill it out.
 Below are two pages to help students prepare for their research, to think about what they know already and what they want to know.
 Side note: I do not always use these in the library.
 It can take a lot of time to have first graders fill these out, time that I just don’t have.